rockstor/rockstor-doc/share_snap_ops.rst

 When creating a share, an arbitrary size can be chosen to thin provision or over provision the share.
-As long as the underlying pool is resized enough to accomodate the share capacity, users will not see out of space errors.
+As long as the underlying pool is resized enough to accommodate the share capacity, users will not see out of space errors.
 If a share's usage exceeds the provisioned capacity or underlying actual capacity, out of space errors will occur as users try to write.